FranciscoBarreira/javascript-project/README.md

 <a name="images"></a>

-All the images resemble the the first person shooter genre, while respecting the colour scheme of the website.
-They were taken from unsplash.com
+The dark image that serves as a background for all the pages, including the quiz, was taken from unsplash.com and is meant to contrast with the gold, creating a color palette that is usually associated with the movie industry.

 ### Colour Scheme
 <a name="colour-scheme"></a>

-Apart from background images, the main colours used were chocolate rgb(210,105,30), white rgb(255,255,255) and grey rgb(102,101,101).
-The chocolate was mostly used as a background color to contrast the white text and the background images.
-Grey was used with opacity in the text overlays present in all of the pages.
-White was used for plain text.
+Apart from background images, the main colours used were goldenrod rgb(218,165,32), white rgb(255,255,255), green rgb(0,128,0) and red rgb(255,0,0).
+Red and green were used for right or wrong answers, while white was used for the text.
+For the containers and backgrounds of both the heading and footer, goldenrod was the colour chosen.

 ### Fonts
 <a name="fonts"></a>